Frequently Asked Questions

 Most foreign buyers prefer USD-denominated loans to avoid currency risk.
 DOP loans carry higher rates (11–14%) and expose you to peso depreciation, which can increase your effective cost.
 USD loans at 7–9% are more predictable, though the rate is higher than many home countries.

-For foreign buyers, most banks require 30–50% down.
+For foreign buyers purchasing in Samaná, most banks require 30–50% down.
 DR residents can sometimes secure financing with 20–30% down.
 Higher down payments often qualify for better interest rates.
-Cash purchases are common and can provide negotiating leverage.
+Cash purchases are common in the Samaná market and can provide negotiating leverage.

-Yes, many buyers in tourist areas like Las Terrenas and Punta Cana use short-term rental income to offset ownership costs.
+Yes, many buyers in tourist areas like Las Terrenas and the Samaná Peninsula use short-term rental income to offset ownership costs.
 However, rental income varies by season, property type, and management quality.
 We recommend using conservative occupancy estimates (30–35%) when planning your budget, and treating any rental income as a bonus rather than a guaranteed payment.

-This calculator provides estimates for informational purposes only and does not constitute financial or investment advice.
+This calculator is scoped to the Samaná Peninsula (Las Terrenas, Samaná town, Las Galeras, El Limón) and provides estimates for informational purposes only.
+It does not constitute financial or investment advice.
 Actual rates, terms, and costs vary by lender, property, and buyer profile.
 Consult with a licensed attorney and financial advisor before making purchase decisions.
-Market data reflects 2024–2025 benchmarks and may not reflect current conditions.
+Market data reflects 2024–2025 Samaná benchmarks and may not reflect current conditions or other regions of the DR.

 Paste any DR property listing URL and get an AI-powered investment analysis with scoring, rental projections, and market comparison.